Madan2418/EMPLOYEE-ATTENDANCE-SYSTEM/README.md

 ### 4️⃣ **Payroll System (`Payroll.java`)**
 - Calculates salary based on present days in a month.
 - Saves payroll details and allows salary updates.

----

-## Contribution
-📌 Developers can contribute by **adding new features, optimizing code, or improving the UI**.
-💡 Feel free to **fork, submit issues, or create pull requests**!

-🚀 **Let's build an efficient Employee Attendance System!**

----

-Would you like me to add anything else? 😊